 This position was confirmed in Holtham v Kelmanson BPIR 1422, were Evans-Lombe J said at paragraph 14 ‘…if the Trustee's application for possession and sale ultimately fails it will re-vest in [the bankrupt]’.

-The statutory framework creates a structure for balancing and resolving the conflict that arises following bankruptcy, between, on the one hand, the interests of the bankrupt’s creditors for a sale of all assets with the bankrupt estate, including in particular any dwelling house, to meet the debts of the bankrupt upon bankruptcy, and, on the hand, the interests of the occupants of the dwelling house, to continue living in the dwelling house undisturbed.
+The statutory framework creates a structure for balancing and resolving the conflict that arises following bankruptcy, between, on the one hand, the interests of the bankrupt’s creditors for a sale of all assets with the bankrupt estate, including in particular any dwelling house, to meet the debts of the bankrupt upon bankruptcy, and, on the hand, the interests of the occupant family members of the dwelling house, to continue living in the dwelling house undisturbed.
 Third party purchasers are unlikely to be interested in purchasing the dwelling house interest held in the bankrupt estate, unless it is with vacant possession.
-Without an order vacant possession and for sale, what is likely to be a main asset in the bankrupt estate cannot be sold and the unsecured value in it realized and distributed in order of priority, class by class, pari passu.
+Without an order vacant possession and for sale, what is likely to be a main asset in the bankrupt estate cannot be sold and the unsecured value in it realized and distributed to the bankrupt's creditors in order of priority, class by class, pari passu.
 But evicting the occupants of the dwelling house will cause upheaval, inconvenience and life disruption, since a home will represent stability and security to them.
 Accordingly, a balance must therefore be struck between these two completing sets of interests, in order to find where justice lies.

 SIMON HILL © 2018